 What would be his next move?
 They already suspected him of something due to his quick recuperation.
 Were they on camera?
 If he partially transformed to take them down, who would be a witness?

 “O.E!”
 It was now the man’s turn to interject.

-“We heard Rift was smugglin’ supplies we needed.
-Why mess wit da supplier when dey were prob’ly blackmailed and steal from de big guys instead?”
+“We heard Rift was a smugglin’ supplies we needed.
+Why mess wit da supplier when dey were prob’ly blackmailed?
+We’ll steal from de big guys instead.”
 The woman released him and backed off.
 Theodore stayed on the floor.
 “Our reputation woulda sky rocket.
 I woulda love to claim ‘dat we stole from Rift and lived to tell da tale, but that wouldn’ be true.

 “Tis hard to believe dat Rift woulda asked a third-party to play bodyguard, so ye must be parta Rift too.
 At first, I dot ya were maybe a low-rankin’ member since ya have no tattoo showin’ yer affiliation wit’ Rift.
 Just ‘em circle patterns litterin’ yer back.
 Our cryptologists deemed ‘em unrelated ta Rift.
 But if yer the White Rabbit, ya must rank higher den bottom rung.”